Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: Introduction

 \method uses unrolled networks with two U-shaped DISCO \cite{liu2024neural,jatyani2025unified} blocks that process the measurements and images: ($\NO_s$) in the {\it sinogram domain} and ($\NO_i$) in the {\it image domain}.
-The sinogram operator ($\NO_s$) is defined in polar coordinates ($(r, \theta)$) — the natural space of CT measurements — and jointly learns in both {\it spatial and frequency spaces} of sinograms, inspired by the Filtered Back Projection (FBP) algorithm \cite{shepp1974fourier}.
-The image operator ($\NO_i$), defined on the 2D Cartesian grid, further refines spatial features and ensures high-fidelity reconstruction quality.
-Our framework uses DISCO \cite{liu2024neural,jatyani2025unified} as the basic component in both domains, enabling {\it resolution-agnostic} learning.
-Learning in the sinogram domain exploits its inherent {\it rotational equivariance}, while image-domain learning enhances the spatial consistency.
-These components make \method rotation-equivariant, meaning that a rotation in the measurement coordinates induces an equivalent rotation in the reconstructed image.
-This unified joint-domain design leads to improved generalization across sampling conditions and reconstruction resolutions.
-Empirically, with an architecture change from CNNs to the proposed neural operator, we observe an average of over $4$ dB PSNR gain across different sinogram subsampling rates. \method also outperforms state-of-the-art diffusion methods \cite{chung2023dps} by over $3$ dB with at least $500\times$ inference-time speed up. \method also outperforms baselines in zero-shot super-resolution image reconstruction.
+The sinogram operator ($\NO_s$) is defined in polar coordinates $(r, \theta)$ — the natural space of CT measurements — and jointly learns in both {\it spatial and frequency spaces} of sinograms, inspired by FBP \cite{shepp1974fourier}.
+The image operator ($\NO_i$), defined on the 2D Cartesian grid, further refines spatial features and improves reconstruction quality.
+Both operators are built on Discrete--Continuous (DISCO) convolutions~\cite{liu2024neural,jatyani2025unified}, which parametrize kernels in the continuous function space and discretize them to match different input or output resolution---making the entire framework inherently resolution-agnostic.
+DISCO has been proven to be discretization-convergent~\cite{berner2025principled,liu2024neural}: the approximation error is bounded across resolutions and converges to zero as resolution increases.

+This design yields two structural properties.
+First, \method is resolution- and sampling-agnostic: the function-space parametrization allows consistent performance across different data resolutions without architectural changes.
+Second, learning in the sinogram domain's polar coordinate system makes \method rotation-equivariant---a rotation in the measurement coordinates induces an equivalent rotation in the reconstructed image---improving robustness to varying acquisition angles.
+Empirically, replacing CNNs with the proposed neural operators yields an average gain of over $3.4$~dB PSNR across sinogram subsampling rates. \method outperforms state-of-the-art diffusion methods~\cite{chung2023dps} by over $3$~dB while being at least $500\times$ faster at inference. \method also outperforms all SOTA baselines in SVCT reconstruction and zero-shot super-resolution reconstruction.